hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/11_multiQC.md

 > NOTE: The thresholds suggested above will vary depending on the organism that you are working with.
 Much of what is discussed here is in the context of working with human or mouse data.
 For example, 75% of mapped reads holds true only if the genome is good or mature.
 For badly assembled genomes, we may not observe a high mapping rate, even if the actual sequences from the sample are good.

 Salmon also provides a `%Aligned` column representing the percent of mapped reads.
 The percentage from Salmon is different from that of STAR, because STAR is based on the alignment to genome reference, while Salmon is based on the alignment to transcriptome reference.
-Since we will be using the salmon abundance estimates for downstream analysis, these numbers are particularly important for our analysis.
+Since we will be using the Salmon abundance estimates for downstream analysis, these numbers are particularly important for our analysis.

 ### Complexity